Advanced-computer-lab-2024/WanderQuest/README.md

 - Be reminded of your Booked Events getting Within 4 days of check.
 - Recieve a promocode on your birthday in notifications.
 - View/add/remove/edit/checkout to/from cart.
+- Cancelation policies or refund requests tied to bookings.
+- Wallet management, such as transaction history or adding funds to the wallet.
+- Save/bookmark specific promocodes or offers.

 <img width="1792" alt="Tourist Home page" src="https://github.com/user-attachments/assets/e2f424a1-9238-45f9-b99c-0ff49de8c0d9">